 I’ve experience all of the scenarios above, and this time I was somewhat lucky that I wasn’t in a dire “run for the hills” sort of emergency.
 I knew it was coming.
 It always does, for me, at least once, every time I travel to this part of the world.

 Day 3 in Sihanoukville, Cambodia was wrapping up.
 We booked our minibus to the provincial town of Kampot that afternoon headed toward the boarder with Vietnam.
-On our last night Suzanne and I headed out to an English pub across the street from our Chinese hotel for some food and a beer.
+On our last night we headed out to an English pub across the street from our Chinese hotel for some food and a beer.
 Meeting new friends, the night carried on a bit, but we cut ourselves off and headed home.

 What followed isn’t suitable for readers stomach’s.
 Just know, I was in pain, terrible pain, and what I hoped was just a hangover was certainly something much much worse.
 It might have been in the food.
 It might have been in the beer.
 It might have been the ice.
 I wish I knew.